Code-Institute-Submissions/houseplant-heroes/README.md

 **Form**
 - Similarly to the login page, a simple form is used for the user to enter a desired username and password.

-- Users are asked to confirm password, which is checked by python.
+- Users are asked to confirm password, (checked by Python).
 If the passwords don't match a flash message is displayed, "Passwords don't match, please try again"

 - Tooltips are used to tell users what is required for a valid username and password.

 - If they meet the requirements the input field will be underlined in green, if they don't they will be red and will not be permitted to proceed.

+- If a username is already exits in the database (checked by Python) a flash message will appear, "Username already in user, please try another".

+- If all requirements are met, the user will be directed to their newly created profile page.

 ## Features Left to Implement